ldynia/archcolider/README.md

 - [ ] Failure and retry policies, identify recoverable and unrecoverable situations.
 How to handle them
 - [ ] Donation concerns: senior citizens, low-income folks

-Presentation plan:
-- requirements, what is odd there
-- scope and restrictions
-- conceptual mapping and applicability
-- quality attributes unique for different parts of the system, no common set

 Links:
 - Smart Fridge: https://bytetechnology.co/ https://thespoon.tech/byte-foods-opens-up-its-smart-vending-platform-with-byte-technology/
 - Kiosk Point of Sale Software: https://pos.toasttab.com/